dijodaiju7/dbms_miniproject/README.md

-# Sparks-Foundation-Banking-Website
+# Simple-Banking-Website
-A simple banking website based on PHP for Sparks Foundation GRIP Program
+A simple banking website based on PHP for DBMS Mini Project

 ## Steps for Setting Up
 1. Clone the repo